Branding & Communications | Freelance

 The main call-to-action for our marketing materials was the campaign website.
 Here, voters could learn about Nick, read short and long versions of his policy positions, find voting information, contact him directly, and link to our social media channels.

 This election was the first following an extreme partisan gerrymander, and the Wasatch Front (where about 75% of the state’s population lives) was surgically carved up.
-Many voters were unaware of which district they were in, so I created a custom, interactive Google MyMap that allowed voters to enter their address and see if they were part of Nick’s district.
+Many voters were unaware of which district they were now in, so I created a custom, interactive Google MyMap that allowed voters to enter their address and see if they were part of Nick’s district.
 Over 29,000 people viewed the map during the campaign.

-Social media was an important way of reaching and motivating younger voters.
+Social media was also an important way of reaching and motivating younger voters.
 I worked with a team to create the content for six channels (four for the main campaign and two for Team Nick, which focused on voters under 30).
 Among the most impactful posts were the policy positions we shared weekly, a series of “constituencies for Nick” posts that could be downloaded and shared, and the closing video, which I scripted and edited.

 Two phones, one with an instagram page and another with a Twitter profile